YouKyi/cloudflarewarp/README.md

-# Real IP from Cloudflare Proxy/Tunnel
+# Real IP from Cloudflare Proxy/Tunnel with LAN Whitelist

 Forked From https://github.com/BetterCorp/cloudflarewarp

-Fixes old issue [#19](https://github.com/BetterCorp/cloudflarewarp/issues/19), will force Error if not cloudflare or TrustIP unlike original code
+NOTE: This fork will force "403 error Not Cloudflare or TrustedIP" if not cloudflare or TrustIP unlike original code

 If Traefik is behind a Cloudflare Proxy/Tunnel, it won't be able to get the real IP from the external client as well as other information.